 You’ll also feel fuller and the protein takes longer to digest than processed or sugary foods, so it’s a win-win.

-Combine the consumption of protein with exercise and you will gain lean muscle.
+Combine the consumption of high-quality protein with exercise and resistance training and you will gain lean muscle.
 Your clothes will fit better and you’ll feel amazing.
 I can speak from experience.
 If you haven’t watched my weight loss journey video, take a look!

 SIDE EFFECTS OF PEA PROTEIN